o-snow/QSM_TiltCorrection/README.md

 [3]: S.M.
 Smith, M. Jenkinson, M.W.
 Woolrich, C.F.
 Beckmann, T.E.J.
 Behrens, H. Johansen-Berg, P.R.
 Bannister, M. De Luca, I. Drobnjak, D.E.
 Flitney, R. Niazy, J. Saunders, J. Vickers, Y. Zhang, N. De Stefano, J.M.
 Brady, and P.M.
 Matthews.
 Advances in functional and structural MR image analysis and implementation as FSL.
 NeuroImage, 23(S1):208-19, 2004

 [4]: M. Jenkinson, C.F.
 Beckmann, T.E.
 Behrens, M.W.
 Woolrich, S.M.
 Smith.
 FSL.
 NeuroImage, 62:782-90, 2012

+# Disclaimer
+THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL OLIVER KIERSNOWSKI OR HIS CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, BUSINESS INTERRUPTION; PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; AND LOSS OF USE, DATA OR PROFITS) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.